leahmfulmer/launch-school/py109/my_study_guide.md

 ```

 #### comparison: `==`, `!=`, `<`, `>`, `<=`, `>=`
-Comparison operations return a Boolean value that evaluates whether the comparison between their operands is `True` or `False`. *Note:* The equality operator `==` evaluates the equality of element values, not the identities of objects in memory.
+Comparison operations return a Boolean value that evaluates whether the comparison between their operands is `True` or `False`.
+The equality operator `==` evaluates the equality of element values, not the identities of objects in memory.
 It returns `True` if its operands have equal values and `False` if its operands have unequal values.

 ```python
 # not equal to